osg-htc/docs/docs/data/osdf/install-cache-rpm.md

 * __Network ports:__ The cache service requires the following ports open:
   * Inbound TCP port 8443 for file access via the HTTP(S) and XRoot protocols.
   * (Optional) Inbound TCP port cache for access to the web interface for monitoring and configuration;
-    if enabled, this should be restricted to the LAN or management network.
+    if enabled, this should be restricted to the LAN.
-* __Hardware requirements:__ We recommend that an origin has at least 1Gbps connectivity and 12GB of RAM.
+* __Hardware requirements:__
+    * A cache serving the OSDF federation as a regional cache should have at least:
+        * 8 cores
+        * 40 Gbps connectivity
+        * 50-200 TB of NVMe disk for the cache partition; you may distribute the disk, e.g., by using an NVMe-backed Ceph pool, if you cannot fit that much disk into a single chassis
+        * 24 GB of RAM
+    * A cache being used to serve data from the OSDF to a single site should have at least:
+        * 8 cores
+        * 40 Gbps connectivity
+        * 2 TB of NVMe disk for the cache partition
+        * 24 GB of RAM
   We suggest that several gigabytes of local disk space be available for log files, although some logging verbosity can be reduced.